 Encryption of Data at Rest

-Encryption at rest is also available in Redis Enterprise Cloud Private with a simple checkbox.
-In Redis Enterprise Pack, admins can encrypt data at rest using transparent filesystem encryption capabilities available on linux OS.
+Encryption at rest is also available in Redis Enterprise VPC with a simple checkbox.
+In Redis Enterprise Software, admins can encrypt data at rest using transparent filesystem encryption capabilities available on linux OS.

 Forensics and Event Logging with Redis Enterprise